Bianca Brown, KS

 With each practice, I improved my mile time little by little.
 But, I would still complain to my coach about how much pain I was in and how unbelievably sore I was.
 He would comfort me by saying that whenever I felt any pain, I could rest assured I was doing all of the warm-ups and exercises correctly.
 So I stopped telling him about the pain.

-One day, as I was running the mile, my coach tried to catch my attention– he was waving his arms and smiling widely.
+One day, as I was running the mile, my coach tried to catch my attention—he was waving his arms and smiling widely.
 As I approached him, I worried that I had done something wrong, as I was excessively critical of myself.
 But instead of criticism, he congratulated me for finishing the mile.
-I had run the mile, and had not noticed that I passed the finish line!
+I had run the mile and not noticed that I passed the finish line!
 For the first time, my mind had not been occupied with thoughts of pain in my legs or in my lungs.

 As I proudly walked over to where the rest of the group waited, I started to be excited for the next day’s run.